unfoldingWord-dev/ts-android/README.md

 For more information please read the [wiki].

 ##Building
 translationStudio relies on several native libraries.
 Therefore when building for a device or emulator you must choose the correct build varient for that platform.
 In Android Studio you can change the build varients by clicking on the `Build Variants` tab in the lower left corner of the IDE window.
 This will display an embeded window in which you can choose the correct build variant for the `app` module.

-In general you should use the `x86Debug` variant for emulators and the `fatDebug` variant for physical devices.
+In most cases you should use the `x86Debug` variant for emulators and the `fatDebug` variant for physical devices.

 [Virtual Box]:https://www.virtualbox.org/
 [Genymotion Android Studio Plugin]:https://cloud.genymotion.com/page/doc/#collapse-intellij